Arts Education Policies

 Each tuition includes a non-refundable registration and processing fee, certain exceptions apply, see refund policy for details.

-The preferred method of payment is with a credit card online through an individual’s account created on The Umbrella’s website.
 If it is necessary to register with The Umbrella office by phone or in person, accepted payment options are all major credit cards, a check payable to The Umbrella, and cash.

 WITHDRAWAL AND REFUND POLICY:

 There is a $25 nonrefundable registration and processing fee for every completed registration and $50 nonrefundable registration and processing fee for camps and vacation weeks per week/session.
-For a tuition or deposit under $100, the nonrefundable registration fee is 15%.
+For a tuition or deposit under $100, the non refundable registration fee is 15%.

 • A tuition and materials refund, less the registration and processing fee, will be given if the written request is made at least ONE WEEK prior to the scheduled start date.

-• A 50% refund, will be given if the written request is made within one week but PRIOR to the scheduled start day of the class or workshop.
+• A 50% tuition refund, will be given if the written request is made within one week but PRIOR to the scheduled start day of the class or workshop.

 • No refunds will be issued after the start of any class or workshop.